Your Biggest Cost Isn’t Fixed

 Note:

-The percentages are weight-based and should total 100% for each feed type.
+The percentages of the broiler feed formulation are weight-based and should total 100% for each feed type.

 This table does not account for moisture content in the ingredients.